VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

 The model can be run from the main `WBM_model.py` script. `WBM_settings.py` acts as a namelist and should be modified to run the model under different scenarios and forcings and to specify input data paths, `WBM_inicon.py` initiates constants in the model, `WBM_inigeom.py` imports shapefiles and geoinformation about Lake Victoria and the basin.

+All input data necessary to run the model is in the `lakevic-eea-wbm/input_data` and `lakevic-eea-wbm/modified_data` directories, except for precipitation data (see 'Data availability' below).

 The model takes as inputs:
 1. Precipitation data, which should be remapped using the provided grid specifications `mygrid.txt`.
     - observational run: PERSIANN-CDR 1983-2020